Controladora Vuela Compañía de Aviación, S.A.B. de C.V. (VLRS): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2009 US Market Entry Launched its first international route to Los Angeles (LAX), expanding its network beyond Mexico.
+2009 US Market Entry Launched its first international route to Los Angeles (LAX), beginning the crucial expansion into the US-Mexico transborder market.

 Controladora Vuela Compañía de Aviación, S.A.B. de C.V.
 (VLRS) Ownership Structure